 }

-Being a compiled programming language, we need to invoke a Rust compiler or rustc
+Being a compiled programming language, we need to invoke a Rust compiler or rustc on this program.

 $ rustc hello.rs